 This plan will change depending on your personal goals, and even after you’ve decided on one, the market’s own volatility might force your hand into switching to another one.

-The idea of having a plan is simply having an outline, or a set of rules, telling you how to react to the market.
+The idea of having a plan before making crypto purchases is simply having an outline, or a set of rules, telling you how to react to the cryptocurrency markets.

 Don’t be afraid of changing it if need be.